OliverNChalk/agave/adversary/scripts/README.md

 Essentially all of the attacks that have been developed.

 ### private-testnet-no-accounts.sh
-All of the attacks exccept the ones that require prior account/program state setup.
+All of the attacks except the ones that require prior account/program state setup.

 ### public-testnet.sh
 All of the attacks not expected to bring down testnet.